casper-astro/tutorials_devel/docs/tutorials/skarab/tut_hmc.md

 The rest of the settings can be left as is.
 Click OK.

-The 40GbE yellow block needs to be added as the SKARAB Board Support Package (BSP) is currently integrated in this block.
-If the 40GbE yellow block is not included then your Simulink will not compile as the SKARAB BSP will be missing.

 ### Add control and reset logic ###
 A very important piece of logic to consider when designing your system is how, when and what happens during reset.
 In this example we shall control our resets via a software register.
 We shall have one reset to reset the HMC design counters and trigger the data capture snap blocks.
 We shall have one data rate select, which will control/select the throughput through the HMC and we shall have one HMC write/read enable signal, which allows the user to disable/enable the process, so that the hmc read counter, write counter and hmc out counter all represent the same instant in time.
 Construct reset and control circuitry as shown below.